-Calcium hardness testing has an end point that changes from red to a detectable blue.
-In case you don't know it, calcium is a metal and the calcium ion is what we are determining through the titration testing process.
+Calcium hardness testing has an endpoint that changes from red to a detectable blue during the process.
+In case you don't know it, calcium is a metal and the calcium ion is what we are determining through this type of titration testing process.

 The last of the test elements to be utilized in your calcium hardness testing, is a test reagent.
 This reagent is marked R-0012 in your test kit.
 This is the reagent that you will add by counting the number of drops until your water sample changes color.
 This is also known as titrating your pool water sample.

 When doing your calcium hardness test, make sure that you have good lighting.
 This allows you to properly observe your test results with accuracy.
 The number of drops added are multiplied by 10 to determined the level of your calcium hardness.